C String Extraction: Standard, Custom & Multibyte Guide

 if (pos != NULL) {

-strcpy(domain, pos + 3); // Copy from after "://"
+strcpy(domain, pos + 3); // Copy from the character after "://"

 } else {

-strcpy(domain, url); // If "://" is not present, copy as is
+strcpy(domain, url); // If "://" is not found, copy the entire string

 }